sfarajli/farajli.net/posts/gentoo.md

-I am saying both of those with an asterisk, because although I agree that there are some big pieces of software that you basically have to have like a browser, (it took 6h to compile a browser on my machine) but most of the time if software takes so much time to compile that indicates that it is overcompilcated and you shouldn't even be using it.
+I am saying both of those with an asterisk, because although I agree that there are some big pieces of software that you basically have to have like a browser, (it took 6h to compile a browser on my machine) but most of the time if software takes too much time to compile that indicates that it is overcompilcated and you shouldn't even be using it.
 Gentoo is hard to use but, that also means gentoo forces to know more, making you better at system adminstration.